Scoby Hotel: The Definitive Guide

 4. Add in the liquid

-Add 3 cups of the sweetened tea into the container and top up with 1 cup of brewed kombucha.
+Add 3 cups of the sweet tea into the container and top up with 1 cup of brewed kombucha.
 Use this 3:1 ratio to fill up the hotel until all SCOBYs are fully submerged.

 5. Cover the container with a cloth